1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

 ---

+## PTFE Tube
+There are two PTFE tubes located at this machine:
+- a longer PTFE bowden tube which is located between the printehad and the filament runout sensor and
-## PTFE tube
+- a short PTFE tube inside of the heatbreak/hotend.

-Both printers use a PTFE tube for 1.75mm filament.
-The outer diameter is ~4mm, the inner diameter of the stock tube is ~2mm.
+Both PTFE tubes have the outer diameter of ~4mm and the inner diameter of ~2mm as they're meant to be used for 1.75mm filament.

 !!! warning "Pay Attention When Installing A New PTFE Tube"

-    When installing a new PTFE tube (either at the **Go** as a bowden or at the **Neo** as an inliner for the heatbreak), make sure it runs down through the heat break to the end of the nozzle and touches it.
+    When installing a new PTFE tube inliner in the heatbreak/hotend, make sure it runs down through the heatbreak to the end of the nozzle and touches it.
     *Pay special attention to make a clean and perpendicular cut at a 90° angle to avoid any small gaps between the nozzle and the end of the tube!*
     You can use a special cutter that comes in certain sets with a Capricorn XS tube, print one of the many available cutting guides or just cut along the end of the heatbreak, using it as a guide for the knife.